willcodeuk/gym-performance-dashboard/README.md

 This dashboard analyses the training data of a natural intermediate-to-advanced lifter (25M, 72–78kg) across the period **March 2025 – May 2026**.
 The goal was to demonstrate real-world data modelling, DAX measure writing, and multi-page dashboard design using Power BI.

-The synthetic data set is designed to reflect real world human training patterns – plateau’s, deloading weeks, sickness/illness periods, vacation/holiday breaks, bulking/cutting phases, and PRs etc. allowing us to draw meaningful insights from the data.
+The synthetic data set is designed to reflect real world human training patterns – plateau’s, deloading weeks, sickness/illness periods, vacation/holiday breaks, bulking/cutting phases, and PRs etc. allowing us to draw meaningful insights from the data.---
----

 ## Tools Used